 Experienced weightlifters know this, but if you're new to the gym, this might be a surprise to you:

-Regular athletic sneakers are actually not great for lifting weights.
+Regular athletic sneakers are actually not great for lifting heavy weights.

 Specially designed weightlifting shoes (usually with a much more flat or firm sole and/or raised heel) can help you get extra stability and juice out of your lifts.
 You could totally be missing out on some great PRs wearing your old ratty running shoes for lifting.